n3rd-bugs/weird-rtos/docs/kernel/SCHEDULER.md

     /* If suspended this will hold task suspension data. */ void        *suspend_data;

-    /* Number of wait conditions on which this task is waiting. */ uint32_t    num_conditions;

 #ifdef CONFIG_SLEEP
     /* Link list member for sleeping tasks. */
     TASK        *next_sleep;